vallezw/dotfiles/README.md

 - vim-plug if you are using the neovim

 ## Notes
 - To change the keymap currently use `setxkbmap de` or `setxkbmap us`.
-I will create a keybinding for that in the near future.
+I will create a keybinding for that in the future.

 ## Provisioning